blkluv/2022HackKing/README.md

 ### Notice:

-- Your content will be posted to Arweave blockchain network; this tool will not store your content.
+- Your content will be posted to Arweave blockchain network; this tool will not store your content, instead, it posts your content to the blockchain for permanent storage.

 - The key of an Arweave wallet (all content of the wallet's ```.json``` file) with ```AR token``` balance is needed to pay blockchain transaction fee for each posting action.